binipringle/constructs/_texts/0-outlineforfinal.md

 (d) Where there is otherwise a “close relationship” between the litigant and the third party who possesses the right, and “there is a hindrance to the possessor’s ability to protect his or her own interests.”
 (E.g. Sessions v.
 Morales, 137 S. Ct.
 1678, 1688-89 (2017).)
 [Nb: the overriding inquiry in assessing the applicability of exceptions (b), (c) or (d) is whether the plaintiff will vigorously advocate the rights of the third party; if the court concludes that the litigant may not be a vigorous advocate for the rights of the third party – or may have different interests from the third party – it will deny standing].

 (e)	Significance of *City of Los Angeles v.
 Lyons*: plaintiff must demonstrate standing for each element of relief; the fact that the defendant’s action injured an individual in the past does not necessarily give that individual standing to seek a prospective injunction.
+(Court found that Lyons faced very little risk of again being subjected to a chokehold because there were a relatively small number of chokehold incidents in LA).

 ---

 ## Eleventh Amendment

 *The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.* Eleventh Amendment.

+"The 11th amendment and allied principles of state sovereign immunity bar individual lawsuits in federal court against states, state agencies, state officials in their official capacity (with the exception of *Ex Parte Young* suits) and other entities acting as an “arm of the state”, unless the state has waived or Congress has validly abrogated that immunity."

 (a) The 11th Amendment limits (i) federal judicial power; and, (ii) as the Court has elaborated the doctrine, the 11A “presupposes” the existence of state sovereignty principles that limit congressional power to abrogate state sovereign immunity in federal court (Seminole) or in state court (Alden), and also (iii): immunizes state defendants from certain federal administrative proceedings initiated by private parties (Federal Maritime Comm’n). (b) State sovereign immunity ("11A immunity" or "SSI") applies only when a state is the defendant or the "real party in interest" on the defense side.
 SSI comes into play where the state, a state agency, a state official sued in official capacity, and/or other entities acting as an “arm of the state” are defendants " (see Handout 5, p.
 3); there is no SSI if the defendant is a county, city, other political subdivision or local official (unless "arm-of-state"), or state officials sued in their individual capacities. (c) There is no SSI limitation (even if a state is the defendant) where the plaintiff is the United States (including agencies of the U.S.) or another state (cf. Art III, §2); cases involving any other plaintiff (including foreign states) subject to SSI limitations[^6].